DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 Returns the render width and render height as a tuple for a piece of text.
 The parameters this method takes are:

 -   `text`: the text you want to get the width and height of.
 -   `size_enum`: number representing the render size for the text.
-This parameter is optional and defaults to `0` which represents a baseline font size in units specific to DragonRuby (a negative value denotes a size smaller than what would be comfortable to read on a handheld device postive values above `0` represent larger font sizes).
+This parameter is optional and defaults to `0` which represents a baseline font size in units specific to DragonRuby (a negative value denotes a size smaller than what would be comfortable to read on a handheld device positive values above `0` represent larger font sizes).
 -   `font`: path to a font file that the width and height will be based off of.
 This field is optional and defaults to the DragonRuby's default font.

 ```ruby